elektronikworkshop/TelnetServer/README.md

 *TelnetServer* is currently experimental and available for ESP8266 only.
 But feel free to try it out and provide us with some feedback if you get it running on different platforms.

-Here's an example session of an actual interface already in use:
+Here's an example an actual interface in action:
 ```
 uli@ankerklause:~$ telnet ig-archas.local
 Trying 192.168.1.30...